The Hike To The Grand Teton's Lower Saddle

 You can check a forecast on your phone from the Lower Saddle and on the summit.
 Cellular service has been spotty at the trailhead and inside Garnet Canyon but new towers have been installed in the park.
 They may enhance service.
 The weather radio channel for the Tetons is 162.525.

-If the forecast, or forecast discussion, mentions monsoon moisture or a cold front, you should think carefully about taking a trip up the Grand.
-That's a big red flag.
+If the forecast, or forecast discussion, mentions monsoon moisture, a cold front, or a low pressure system moving in, you should think carefully about taking a trip up the Grand.

 * Saddle's Hourly Forecast *